Notproginfinix/phhusson-treble_experimentations/How-to-create-an-overlay?.md

 ## Locating the stock overlays

-Find the following files on your firmware, either by extracting it from your stock firmware file or copying it from a device with stock firmware.

 Grab the APKs from the following locations.
 If you can't see the exact file, just take a similarly-named APK on the directory, or look at other related directories.
 Whatever you find, grab it and set it aside for the procedure.
+You can also extract them from your stock firmware file.

 - `/system/product/overlay/framework-res__auto_generated_rro_product.apk`
 - `/system/vendor/overlay/framework-res__auto_generated_rro_vendor.apk`